hcheung01/system_engineering-devops/0x02-shell_redirections/README.md

 9. tail -n 1 iacta >> iacta to push last line into another file
 10. find . -name \*.js -type f -delete to remove files in current directory or subdirectories.
 11.
+12.
+13. sort | uniq -u for input and outputing same characters with no duplicates